Schedule Schedule Online Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Understanding the Cost of Dentures

-blue piggy bank sitting on top of a set of dentures in Fanwood
+blue piggy bank sitting on top of a set of dentures

-As with any form of dental work, the cost of dentures in Fanwood must be considered before you officially begin the treatment process.
+As with any form of dental work, the cost of dentures must be considered before you officially begin the treatment process.
 While dentures are one of the most affordable tooth replacements, they don’t actually come with a fixed price.
 During your consultation with one of our dentists, you can expect them to go over the various factors that will contribute to the overall cost of your new prosthetic.
 From there, we can create a plan to help you enjoy a full smile without breaking the bank!

 Factors That Affect the Cost of Dentures